mooniljoo/lib_Generator_Query/README.md

 ### [ [LinkedIn](https://www.linkedin.com/in/oneweek/) ] [ [Blog](https://mooniljoo.github.io/) ]

 ---

-It can generate SQL with a varity of method.
+You can generate SQL using parameters in the methods created.